Ford's India unit recalls some Figo, Classic cars

-NEW DELHI, Aug 13 (Reuters) - Ford Motor Co’s India unit said on Monday it has voluntarily recalled some Ford Figo and Ford Classic cars to look into potential problems with their rear twist beam and the power steering hose.
+NEW DELHI (Reuters) - Ford Motor Co’s (F.N) India unit said on Monday it has voluntarily recalled some Ford Figo and Ford Classic cars to look into potential problems with their rear twist beam and the power steering hose.

 The company, however, did not disclose the number of vehicles affected by the move.